-Digital breadcrumbs, quantum computing, and potholes Highlights from our 2017 tech-focused interviews
+Digital breadcrumbs, quantum computing, and potholes has been added to your bookmarks.

 From dark analytics or probing the depths of the deep web, to tapping the wisdom of the crowd through predictive analysis or the brave new world of quantum computers, 2017 was a breakthrough year.
 Tanya Ott presents excepts from some of our thought-provoking technology podcasts of 2017.

 TANYA OTT: Each year, Oxford Dictionary picks a Word of the Year.
 In 2013, it was “selfie.”
 In 2014, “vape.”
 2015 offered not a word, but a pictograph.
 You know, that emoji—you might call the “face with tears of joy.”
 2016’s word of the year was “post truth”—no explanation necessary on that one.
 And this year?
 Well, they haven’t chosen one yet, but I’m going to beat them to the punch, at least for the corporate world.
 My money is on two words actually: “symphonic enterprise.”